Timeline of incidents involving QAnon: Henderson apartment shooting

 On November 3, 38-year-old Jason Neo Bourne (who had renamed himself after the characters Jason Bourne and Neo) opened fire at his neighbor's apartment in Henderson, Nevada, killing the mother and the family's housekeeper and paralyzing the teenage daughter.
 He then kidnapped the 12-year-old son and brought him to the parking lot, where the boy was shot and killed as police approached.
 Bourne was killed by police shortly after.
 An investigation of his computer found he "strongly believed in QAnon theories".

 Murder of Chris Hallett

 On November 15, Christopher "Chris" Hallett, a sovereign citizen ideologue who operated the pseudolaw firm E-Clause, was murdered by one of his associates, Neely Petrie-Blanchard, a non-custodial mother who had kidnapped her children in January of the same year.
 Hallett advertised his services through a social media community of conspiracy theorists which included QAnon supporters like Petrie-Blanchard as well as flat earthers, though according to his family he did not share those beliefs himself.
 E-Clause had notably associated with a QAnon group calling itself the Pentagon Pedophile Task Force.

 Petrie-Blanchard, who had relied on E-Clause to win back custody of her children, started out as a client and later worked for the firm; she had ultimately come to believe that Hallett was involved in the government conspiracy against her.
+In April 2024, Petrie-Blanchard was sentenced to life in prison.